PTSD in First Responders - Symptoms, Tips & Treatment

 Treatment Options for PTSD First Responders

-• Cognitive Behavioural Therapy (CBT): This therapy helps change negative thought patterns and behaviours.
+This therapy helps change negative thought patterns and behaviours.
 It's very effective for PTSD.
+Two specialized therapies for PTSD fall under the category of "CBT."
+These include Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE).

-• Eye Movement Desensitization and Reprocessing (EMDR): This technique helps process and reduce the impact of traumatic memories.
+This technique helps process and reduce the impact of traumatic memories.
+Discover 5 benefits of EMDR.
+Learn about the differences between CBT and EMDR.

-• Cognitive Processing Therapy (CPT): This therapy focuses on modifying beliefs related to the trauma.
+This therapy focuses on modifying beliefs related to the trauma.
+We have several certified CPT therapists at our clinic.

-• Prolonged Exposure (PE): This involves gradually facing trauma-related memories, feelings, and situations.
+This involves gradually facing trauma-related memories, feelings, and situations.
 Approaching trauma-related triggers takes the power away from PTSD.
 Many clients report that it "desensitizes" them to their memory.
+We have a certified PE therapist and consultant at our clinic.
+Meet Celissa Vipond, a registered social worker and PE expert in Ontario.

 At Virtual CBT Psychotherapy, we offer all of these trauma therapies.
 Learn about our therapies for PTSD and therapists.
 Discover the differences and similarities between CPT and PE.
 Book My Free Consultation with Virtual CBT to learn more.